hergemony/thenotetaker/README.md

-# thenotetaker
+THE NOTETAKER

 # Description
 An application that can be used to write, save and delete notes.
 This application will use an Express.js back end and will save and retrieve note data from a JSON file.
-The front (given) and back end are created and the two connected.
+The front end and back end are created and the two connected.
 The entire application is then deployed to Heroku.

 Npm packages of Node Js and Express Js are used, as well as Local host as an API.